pantheon-systems/documentation/source/content/guides/integrated-composer.md

 <Alert title="Note" type="info" >

-The following Composer-based Drupal 9 upstreams are depreciated in favor of `drupal-composer-managed`:
+The Composer-based Drupal 9 upstreams below have been deprecated in favor of the `drupal-composer-managed` upstream.

 - `drupal-project`
 - `drupal-recommended`

-If you wish to convert your site from one of these upstream to the supported `drupal-composer-managed` upstream, check out the [Terminus Conversion Tools Plugin](https://github.com/pantheon-systems/terminus-conversion-tools-plugin).
+You can use the [Terminus Conversion Tools Plugin](https://github.com/pantheon-systems/terminus-conversion-tools-plugin) if you want to convert your site from one of the deprecated upstreams to the supported `drupal-composer-managed` upstream.

 </Alert>